Ympact/flux-icons/README.md

 This is a laravel package to customize the icons for [Livewire Flux](https://github.com/livewire/flux).
 It builds the icons from various vendors into a `flux:icon` component.

 > [!NOTE]
-> This package is not in version 1 yet and the config scheme might still change in the next updates to account for different folder and file structures of icon vendors.
+> This package is still work in progress.
+Hence icons might not turn out to be as they should and the config scheme might still change in the next updates to account for different folder and file structures of icon vendors.

 ## Installation